kevin-wand/TheBigTop/README.md

 ## Code Snippet

-Enjoyed finding a solution to filter and search for nested data within an array of results
+A solution to return specific string values nested within each object within the array.

 ```
   attachResults.forEach((result) => {